antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

    - `your_AI_based_CGM_predictor.h5`:robot: This is **your personalized AI model for your glucose level predictions!** Isn't it great?? __Do not delete this file__.
 If you do so, you will have to repeat all this process from the beginning.
    - `your_last_prediction.png`:chart_with_upwards_trend: This is your very first AI-based prediction!
 Of course, this prediction is not useful, since it took place after the model generation, that took a couple of hours (:lotus_position_man:).
 As you can see, the model takes the data from your last **24 hours**, and performs a prediction of your next **30 minutes**.
 The red shadow shows the error on each instant (15' and 30' ahead), that has been calculated during the model generation.
 From now on, everytime you execute this app, this picture will be overwritten with your most recent prediction, so this is what you will see!
 Unfortunately, if your last day contains CGM reading interruptions, the model will not be able to provide you with a prediction.
 This is (also) work in progress :hammer_and_wrench:.

+From the terminal, type this line with your own directory if you want to see your prediction without moving to your folder!

 ```
 explorer your_path/your_last_prediction
 ```